 - How to Organize Your Pantry

 - The Best Cleaning Hacks to Keep Your Kitchen Clean

 - How to Clean and Organize Your Fridge

 Instead of getting overwhelmed with all of the chores I want to break this up for you.
 You’ll see below tasks for:

 - Twice a year

-I’ve put together a checklist so you don’t have to worry about remembering what needs to be done when.
+I’ve put together a kitchen cleaning checklist so you don’t have to worry about remembering what needs to be done when.
 I’ve tried that before I know how impossible that truly is!